ThomasObenaus/heatpump-stats/PLAN.md

 ### Phase 3: Frontend Dashboard

 1. **Scaffold React App**: Use Vite for a fast setup.
+   - Install `tanstack/react-query` for efficient data fetching and caching.
 2. **Authentication UI**:
    - Create a Login Page.
    - Implement `AuthProvider` context to manage login state/tokens.